 This article will share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully.

 Updated – 06/07/2021 – ZDNet has compiled a collection of the best Microsoft certifications that will protect your job and boost your income as we head toward 2022 in a business world that is speeding towards digital transformation.
-The good news is, the SC-200 Microsoft Security Operations Analyst was one of the best technical certifications.
+The good news is, that the SC-200 Microsoft Security Operations Analyst was one of the best technical certifications.
 You can read more about it here.

 Microsoft is keeping evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
 The new updated role-based certifications will help you to keep pace with today’s business requirements.
 Microsoft Learning is constantly evolving its learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities you’ve earned.